Brian-FullStack/CI_MS1_ICE/README.md

 Irish Climbing Experience is designed to be the hub of climbing in the north west of Ireland.
 With the sport of climbing gaining in popularity and in 2021 being the first year for climbing to be included in the Olympic Games, ICE is set on inspiring climbers and to create a new generation of climbers in Ireland.

 # UX
-Users of this website will need an easy to navigate site which guides them to the information they are looking.
-It should inform users of the facilities which ICE offers as well as information on prices, opening times and booking.
-This website satisfies these needs and more by having a navigation bar which informs the user what page they are currently on as well as linking to the other pages that they might be looking for.
-The use of images which relate to what the climbing gym looks like give the user an idea of the facilities, walls and some of the equipment that the will be using when they come to the gym.

 ## Site Demographic
 ___